davidxmoody/davidxmoody.com/_drafts/paragraph-counts-in-jekyll.md

 ## Short posts

 What if you want to write a short post though?
-One which is short enough that you want the excerpt to equal the entire post.
+One where you want the excerpt to equal the entire post.
 Not a problem.
-If you simply don't include the `excerpt_separator` in your post then the excerpt will be equal to the entire post's content.
+If you simply don't include the `excerpt_separator` in your post then the excerpt will be equal to the full content of the post.

 You could also change the wording a bit: